mheinzler/EnvironmentSettings/README.md

 Setup Project Variables
 ---

 The variables can be set in the "settings" part of a .sublime-project file.
 Here two entries can be created:

+  * **env_file**
-  * **env_file** to point to an external shell file.
+    To point to an external shell file.
 If this file sets variables, those variables will be set also in Sublime.
     Paths can be relative to the project file itself (ex: "../../env.sh")
+  * **env**
-  * **env** is a dictionary.
+    is a dictionary.
 Each key:value pair will be set as environment variable.

-Both the entries can, actually must, specify which operative system the variables are for. the possible values are the ones returned by the Python's function platform.system().
+Both the entries can, actually must, specify which operative system the variables are for.
+the possible values are the ones returned by the Python's function platform.system().
 The value may change depending on the system you are but the common and most probable are:

 * Linux